-Policies created by senior managers only concerned with the bottom line put frontline employees in the position of having to tell customers one of the things customers hate hearing most, “I’m sorry there’s nothing I can do about this, it’s company policy.”
+Policies created by senior managers only concerned with the bottom line put frontline employees in the position of telling customers one of the things customers hate hearing most, “I’m sorry, there’s nothing I can do about this; it’s company policy.”
 There is no better way to drive away customers than to have restrictive return policies, arbitrary deadlines, or anything else that makes the buying experience problematic.

 Poorly Trained Front-Line Employees